You want smart political talk without the meltdowns?

 And so I think that's one of the conversations that the country would absolutely have if she did become the president or become the presidential nominee.

-But it I think the point's been made too that it does make sense packaging Joe Biden as listen, we have to find a way for you to become heroic and patriotic, right?
+But I think the point's been made, too, that it does make sense packaging Joe Biden as, listen, we have to find a way for you to become heroic and patriotic, right?

-He said, look, I'm gonna be the first one to appoint an African-American woman to a Supreme Court.
+He said, look, I'm going to be the first one to appoint an African-American woman to the Supreme Court.

 This identity politics stuff matters to him, or at least he's learned how to use it in a way that looks like it matters to him.